HstEx® Version 5.6

 HstEx® Version 5

 Version 5 is a major release of HstEx® and adds new support for mobile and portable browsers.
-We have added 124 new recovery profiles in this release and added support for browsers such as Mozilla Firefox on Android, SalamWeb and Samsung Internet browser on Android.
+We have added 124 new recovery profiles in this release and added support for browsers such as Mozilla Firefox on Android, SalamWeb and.
 The user interface has been completely re-written and adds major improvements and new features in a number of key areas.
-We have improved the layout of the user interface, with the goal of improving productivity, and added support for light and dark themes.
+We have improved the layout of the user interface, with the goal of improving productivity, and added support for light and dark themes. on Android

 In combination with NetAnalysis®, both applications represent the most powerful, comprehensive browser forensic analysis suite available.
 However, don't just take our word for it, take it for a spin and see the powerful features in action.